Palakkotharii/Palakkotharii/README.md

 ###
-- 👀 I’m interested in Full Stack Web Development, DevOps and ML
+- 👀 I’m interested in Full Stack Web Development and BlockChain.
 - 🌱 I’m currently learning everything 😂
-- 📌 I have enormous interest in Open Source.
-- 💞️ I’m looking to collaborate with other amazing developers
+- 💞️ I’m looking to collaborate with other amazing developers.
-- 🥅 2022 Goal: To create some amazing project
+- 🥅 2022 Goal: To create some amazing project.
-- 💬 Let's chat about Technological wonders
+- 💬 Let's chat about Technological wonders.
 - 😄 Pronouns: She/Her

 ---